Japneet-D/War-Project/README.md

 # War-Project
 In this project, the code will simulate a game of War.
 War is a card game between two players.
 A description of this game and its rules can be found here: https://bicyclecards.com/how-to-play/war

+I will simulate a game of war using 3 different coding languages: Elixir, Haskell, & Rust.
+Through Elixir and Haskell, I will implement a function called deal that accepts and returns a list of integers.
+Through Rust, I will implement a function called deal that accepts an immutable reference to an array of u8, and returns ownership of a new array of u8.
+More details on the War game are provided below:

 Game Description

 The deck of cards is shuffled before the game begins.
 As described below, the deck will be provided into your program already shuffled.
 Each player receives an alternating hand of cards, giving them a total of 26 cards.